hiteshsubnani0128/30daysofjs/README.md

 ## Want To Be a Contributor?
 Create different Projects daily using JavaScript.

-Fork the Repository and Start adding your code by adding your name
+Fork the Repository and Start adding your code by adding your name.